- Biological Sciences, BIO407, Facilities and Safety 161E

 Office hours are available by appointment only.
 Please contact to schedule an appointment.

 The UCF Arboretum is partnering with the UCF Research and Mentoring Program (RAMP) to provide a paid ecological research opportunity in Fall 2014.
-The RAMP program offers students an opportunity to participate in res...
+The RAMP program offers students an opportunity to participate in research projects g...
 Read more

 Come MEET THE EXPEDITION TEAM and learn about their amazing adventure!
 The University of Central Florida and the Legacy Institute for Nature and Culture will spread the word of an opportunity Florida has to m...
 Read more

 UCF Professor, Dr. Bohlen was the guest speaker at the Science Café on Wednesday, December 4th at Downtown Credo.
-Café Scientifique, or Science Café, is a monthly gathering of scientific experts and interes...
+Café Scientifique, or Science Café, is a monthly gathering of scientific experts and interested lay com...
 Read more